mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 use with non-relational databases by incorporating external Python libraries.
 There is a spectrum between minimal functionality with easy extensibility and including everything in the framework with tight integration.

+## Web frameworks learning checklist
+<i class="fa fa-check-square-o"></i>
+Choose a major web framework ([Django](/django.html) or [Flask](/flask.html) are recommended) and stick with it.

+<i class="fa fa-check-square-o"></i>
+Work through a detailed tutorial found within the resources links on the framework's page.

+<i class="fa fa-check-square-o"></i>
+Study open source examples built with your framework of choice so you can take parts of those projects and reuse the code in your application.

+<i class="fa fa-check-square-o"></i>
+Build the first simple iteration of your web application then go to the [deployment](/deployment.html) section to make it accessible on the web.

 ## General web framework resources